The Magazine of Fantasy & Science Fiction: Bibliographic details

-The first issue was titled The Magazine of Fantasy; with the second issue the title switched to The Magazine of Fantasy & Science Fiction.
-It has been in digest format since the beginning.
+The first issue was titled The Magazine of Fantasy; with the second issue the title switched to The Magazine of Fantasy and Science Fiction.
+The magazine has been in digest format since the beginning.

 The publisher was initially Fantasy House, a subsidiary of Mercury Press; from March 1958 the publisher was listed as Mercury Press instead.
 Since February 2001 the publisher has been Van Gelder's Spilogale, Inc.

 The following table lists F&SF's prices over the years.
 When Joseph Ferman announced the price change in the February 1959 issue, his justification for the increase was that "during the past ten years...paper costs have gone up by 38%, composition, printing, binding and handling costs have gone up by 32%, postages costs have gone up from 33% to 60%, and various other costs have risen as much or more".

 Anthologies

 The following anthologies of fiction from F&SF have appeared.

 In 1981, Martin H. Greenberg edited a hardcover facsimile edition of the April 1965 issue of F&SF, with the addition of an introduction by Edward Ferman, and memoirs by the authors whose work appeared in the issue.
 The book was published by Southern Illinois University Press.